JasonFreeberg/R_Tutorials/README.md

     - Along with the R kernel
   - DataCamp.com
     - $9 Monthly Subscription [Student Discount]  (hopefully)
+- Why R?
 - Cover the basics of running a Jupyter Notebook
   - Command line argument: "jupyter notebook"
   - [Keyboard shortcuts](https://www.cheatography.com/weidadeyue/cheat-sheets/jupyter-notebook/)
 - **Suggested Homework:**

 **Week 2** : Basics of R
-- Intro to Basic Coding Jargon (e.g. logical, numeric, character, strings, etc.)
+- R's data types
+- Vectors
+  - Selection
-- Data Types
+  - Non-nesting
 - Syntax
   - Basic Operations and Arithmetic
   - Logical Operators and Arguments
-- **Excercise:**
-- Factors
-- Vectors
+- Writing clean code
-- Matrices (?)
+  - Clean bad code for practice
 - **Suggested Homework:**
-  - Sign up for DataCamp!
+  - Sign up for DataCamp
-      - Recommended: Using the academic student discount provided by the class, sign up premium access to all of DataCamp's interactive lessons!
+      - Recommended: Using the academic student discount provided by the class, sign up premium access to all of DataCamp's interactive lessons
   - [FREE] Start the Introduction to R Chapter \__ and do as much as you can.

 **Week 3** : Lists and User-Defined Functions (UDFs) -- *Aaron*